 The program declared that a just and lasting peace could be achieved only by acceptance of the principle of precedence for the rights of God over the rights of man, and in men themselves the precedence of duty over rights.
 It urged that as a first step toward world peace, the law of moral right be substituted for the barbaric rule of material right-in short, bringing God into world government.
 This program was widely endorsed by educators and churchmen.
-Many copies of it were distributed and additional copies are still available.
+Many copies of it were distributed.